jtackaberry/flexrouter/README.md

 * Use UACC to control conventional note-keyswitched libraries
 * Use UACC with Spitfire libraries, but cherry-pick certain articulations from other libraries on other channels
-* Notes on channel 16 redirect to Spitfire UACC events on channel 1
+* Use standard notes on channel 16 to control Spitfire via UACC on channel 1
+*

 There's also a [walkthrough video](https://www.youtube.com/watch?v=FddWrEwaNmM) that shows how to implement some of these use-cases.
+(Note, the video shows version 1, but all the examples still work with version 2.)

 ## How do I install it?